Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Experiments

 \subsubsection{Hyperparameter Sensitivity}

-We examine how some primary hyperparameters, including threshold $\tau$ for denoising virtual label sets and the number of virtual labels $n$ in Algorithm~\ref{alg:prompts} affect the performance of ZS-SKA.
-By fixing $m$ = 15 and varying $\tau$ and $n$, the results in terms of F1 scores and Accuracy on NYT, FewRel and Wiki-ZSL datasets are exhibited in Figure~\ref{fig:effects}.
-We find that parameters $\tau$ and $n$ affect the noisy dataset more than the clean and balanced dataset.
-We conjecture that because both $\tau$ and $n$ are used for removing noise and getting more related semantic information in prompts construction, the noise in prompts may impact more on noisy datasets because noisy datasets are more sensitive to the noise.
+We examine how some hyperparameters, including threshold $\tau_{s}$ for denoising virtual label sets and the number of virtual labels $n$, affect ZS-SKA's performance.
+By fixing $m$ = 15 and varying $\tau_{s}$ and $n$, the results are exhibited in Figure~\ref{fig:effects}.
+We find that $\tau_{s}$ and $n$ affect the noisy dataset more than the balanced dataset.
+We think that because both $\tau_{s}$ and $n$ are used for removing noise and getting more related semantic information in prompts, the noise in prompts may impact more on noisy datasets because they are more sensitive to the noise.

-If the threshold $\tau$ is between 0.5 and 0.6\footnote{The range of $\tau$ is between 0 and 1.}, it achieves the best performance on all three public datasets.
-This is reasonable that when $\tau$ is too low, most connected nodes in the knowledge graph are used to construct virtual label words.
-Thus, when building the prompts for each relation, it is more likely to bring the noise to the relation class.
-In contrast, when $\tau$ gets too high, some highly related nodes are filtered out to construct virtual labels.
-We would suggest setting $\tau$ between 0.5 to 0.6 to derive satisfying results across datasets.
-As for the number of words $n$ to construct virtual labels, we find that increasing the number of related words $n$ to construct virtual labels can achieve better performance.
-It is reasonable because, including more nodes (words) from the knowledge graph to construct the virtual label representing the relation information, more semantic knowledge information is contained, leading to a shorter distance between the query sentence embedding with the prototype constructed from the prompts.
+It is obvious that $\tau_{s}$ does have an impact on the performance.
+If the threshold $\tau_{s}$ is between 0.5 and 0.6, it achieves the best performance on all three public datasets.
+This is reasonable that when $\tau_{s}$ is too low, most connected nodes in the knowledge graph are used to construct virtual label words, and more noise may be obtained from the relation.
+In contrast, when $\tau_{s}$ gets too high, some highly related nodes are filtered out to construct virtual labels.
+We also find that increasing the number of related words $n$ to construct virtual labels can achieve better performance.
+It is reasonable because, including more nodes (words) from the knowledge graph to construct the virtual label representing the relation, more semantic information is contained, leading to a shorter distance.